Mauritius Weather November Averages, Mauritius

 What's the Weather Like in Mauritius in November?

-Over the course of November wind speeds are also typically low, varying from 1 m/s to 6 m/s, which is considered as a light to moderate breeze, rarely exceeding 8 m/s.
+November wind speeds are usually low, varying from a light to moderate breeze.

 Mauritius Hotels in November

 The fabulous four-star Ambre is located along the white sand Palmar Beach in Belle Mare.
 This exotic hotel features an outdoor swimming pool, spa, sauna, hot tub and a wealth of water sport activities including kayaking and surfing.
 Guests can also enjoy delicious Mauritian and international cuisine at the on site restaurant.

 Another option in Belle Mare is the three-star Veranda Palmar Beach Hotel.
 This breathtaking hotel is surrounded by sandy beaches and flourishing casuarina trees.
 The hotel offers an outdoor swimming pool, restaurant, two bars and a garden.

 Beachcomber Shandrani Resort & Spa

 If you're thinking of booking a holiday to Mauritius for a honeymoon you should definitely think about the fully inclusive Beachcomber Shandrani Resort & Spa located on a private peninsula in Blue Bay.
 Guests can enjoy a number of facilities such as five restaurants, outdoor swimming pools, a modern gym, sauna, water skiing, surfing, snorkeling, tennis and glass bottom boat tours.